In the beginning, it’s cute and cuddly as we all love to hold our precious bundles… But now your baby won’t sleep unless held.

 7. Try Using A Pacifier

 Using a pacifier can help babies who find sucking on a teat very soothing to fall asleep.
-However, if your baby is very young… be aware that you may have to get up and put the pacifier back in if they wake.
+However, if your baby is very young… be aware that you may have to get up and put the pacifier back in if they wake as they are unable to do it themselves.

 These cute dishwasher-safe orthodontic pacifiers have a teat that is designed to allow for a natural sucking motion, reducing pressure on the jaw and teeth, and preventing teeth misalignment!
 Their heart-shaped shield also fits perfectly under baby’s nose for easy breathing making them the perfect pacifier for your baby!